Jausmy/Obesity-Dashboard/README.md

 This report presents a comprehensive analysis of obesity prevalence and associated risk factors.
 By examining demographic data, lifestyle choices, and health-related behaviors, we aim to identify key trends and provide actionable insights to promote healthier lifestyles and reduce obesity rates.

 ## Executive Summary
-We've identified key trends and possible key areas for intervention that may reduce the prevalence iof obesity among the population.
+We've identified key trends and possible key areas for intervention that may reduce the prevalence of obesity among the population.
 Key insights from the analysis show that individuals classified as obese exhibited a higher prevalence of smoking, less frequent consumption of vegetables, and a greater likelihood of having overweight or obese family members compared to those in the normal weight category [(see Comparative Analysis of Obesity Categories)](#Comparative-Analysis-of-Obesity-Categories).
-Based on the analysis, we recommend promoting healthier lifestyle choices through public health initiatives that encourage regular physical activity, balanced dietary habits, and reduced consumption of fast food.
+Based on the analysis, we recommend promoting healthier lifestyle choices through public health initiatives that encourage regular physical activity in combination with balanced dietary habits, and reduced consumption of fast food.
 By implementing these recommendations, we can potentially reduce obesity prevalence by 5-10% within the next five years and improve overall public health [(see Potential Impact of Recommendations)](#Potential-Impact-of-Recommendations).

 ## Methodology
 ### Data Sources